-With the end of the school year fast approaching, many teachers are seeking resources that help students process the transition to a different year level or school.
-ACTF content will help students to learn about the new environments, relationships, routines and expectations of their next step in schooling.
+With the end of the school year fast approaching, many teachers are seeking resources that help students process the transition to a new year level or school.
+ACTF content will help students learn about the new environments, relationships, routines and expectations of their next step in schooling.

 Early Childhood to Foundation

 Early childhood and Foundation teachers, have you discovered Little J and Big Cuz?
 This unique animated series was created by the Australian Council for Educational Research (ACER) to support the transition to school for Indigenous children and their families.
 However the series is relevant to all kindergarten / pre-primary students, helping them to learn about the routines and expectations at primary school.

 The series is told primarily from the perspective of five-year old Little J, who has just started his first year of school.
 In each episode, Little J and his cousin find out more about their world and themselves – in the backyard, the classroom, or on Country.
 Stream Series 1 on the Little J and Big Cuz website and SBS On Demand.
 Series 2 is available to stream in English on ABC iview, and in Indigenous languages on SBS On Demand.
 K-2 teaching resources are also freely available online.

 Currently being used by many Australian universities in their pre-service teacher training, the classic ACTF documentary First Day (1995) is an invaluable transition resource for early years teachers.
 The film follows 11 young Australians and their families as they prepare for and experience their first day of primary school.
 This encourages teachers to reflect on the ways in which different family cultures and contexts prepare children for their schooling.
 First Day (1995) is available to purchase through the ACTF Shop, and can also be streamed through Kanopy.
 (Teachers may also like to revisit Songs of Innocence, another classic ACTF documentary which explores the diverse family structures that children are raised in.)

 Year 6 to Year 7